-Most people apparently give as much thought to the configuration of their office technology as they do to the junk NASA left on the moon nearly fifty years ago.
-In other words — not at all.
-As one of my responders bluntly stated: “Our company pays people to think about those things so I don’t have to.”
+Most people apparently give as much thought to the configuration of their office technology as they do to the junk NASA left on the moon nearly 50 years ago.
+In other words, none at all.
+As one of my responders bluntly stated, “Our company pays people to think about those things so I don’t have to.”

 Everything costs money to obtain, implement, and use.
 Add in the cost of the software run on these devices and the IT resources needed to keep everything running smoothly — and then factor in relative intangibles such as equipment obsolesce, performance requirements, scalability, and security — and the total cost of even a modest LAN becomes a substantial burden on small and medium sized businesses.

 Planning, building, and using LANs becomes a matter of effectively estimating the operational cost of doing business.
 This means asking tough questions: